Mood (psychology): Negative mood

 Like positive moods, negative moods have important implications for human mental and physical wellbeing.
 Moods are basic psychological states that can occur as a reaction to an event or can surface for no apparent external cause.
-Since there is no intentional object that causes the negative mood, it has no specific start and stop date.
+Since there is no specific object that causes the negative mood, it has no specific start and stop date.
 It can last for hours, days, weeks, or longer.
 Negative moods can manipulate how individuals interpret and translate the world around them, and can also direct their behavior.

 Negative moods can affect an individual's judgment and perception of objects and events.
 In a study done by Niedenthal and Setterland (1994), research showed that individuals are tuned to perceive things that are congruent with their current mood.
-Negative moods, mostly low-intense, can control how humans perceive emotion-congruent objects and events.
+Negative moods, mostly low-intensity, can control how humans perceive emotion-congruent objects and events.
 For example, Niedenthal and Setterland used music to induce positive and negative moods.
 Sad music was used as a stimulus to induce negative moods, and participants labeled other things as negative.
 This proves that people's current moods tend to affect their judgments and perceptions.
 These negative moods may lead to problems in social relationships.
-For example, one maladaptive negative mood regulation is an overactive strategy in which individuals over dramatize their negative feelings in order to provoke support and feedback from others and to guarantee their availability.
+For example, one maladaptive negative mood regulation is an overactive strategy in which individuals dramatize their negative feelings in order to provoke support and feedback from others and to guarantee their availability.
 A second type of maladaptive negative mood regulation is a disabling strategy in which individuals suppress their negative feelings and distance themselves from others in order to avoid frustrations and anxiety caused by others' unavailability.